Valentina Díaz

 Valentina Fernanda Díaz Tapia (born 30 March 2001) is a Chilean footballer who plays as a defender for Universidad de Chile and the Chile women's national team.

 International career

+At under-20 level, she was part of the Chile squad at the 2018 South American Games.

 Díaz made her senior debut for Chile on 3 March 2019 in a 2–3 friendly loss against Jamaica.